alexamarzina/alexamarzina.github.io/_pages/about.md

 <p class="mb-5"><img class="shadow-lg" src="{{site.baseurl}}/assets/images/photo.jpg" style="border-radius:10%" /></p>

 <p>Alexa is a writer and editor who hails from Pittsburgh.
 If not writing or dyeing her hair a slightly different shade of blonde, she can be seen hugging the nearest dog.
-Alexa is currently seeking a full-time position in the media/journalism industry.</p>
+Alexa is currently seeking a full-time position in the journalism industry.</p>

 </div>